Turkey Farm Videos

 Quick Facts:

-• Turkeys are grown year round in Canada.
-In total, there are about 520 turkey farmers across the country.
+- Turkeys are grown year round in Canada.
+In total, there are just over 500 turkey farmers across the country.

-• Turkeys are kept in barns where they are free to roam on floors covered with soft bedding materials.
+- Turkeys are kept in barns where they are free to roam on floors covered with soft bedding materials like shavings or straw.

-• Water and pelleted feeds made of grains such as wheat, corn and soybeans (similar in appearance to hamster food) are always available, so the birds can help themselves any time they want.
+- Water and pelleted feeds made of grains such as wheat, corn and soybeans (similar in appearance to hamster food) are always available 24-7, so the birds can help themselves any time they want.

-• Most turkey farmers put all their new birds into the barn at the same time.
+- Most turkey farmers put all their newly hatched turkey poults into the barn at the same time.
 This makes sense from both a logistics and disease prevention perspective, as typically the entire flock will be shipped to market on one day.